lachrist/aran/README.md

 ### `aran.nodes`

 An array indexing all the AST node visited by the Aran instance.
-This field is useful to quickly retrieve a node from its serial number: `aran.nodes[serial]`.
+This field is useful to retrieve a node from its serial number: `aran.nodes[serial]`.
 It is not enumerable to reduces the size of `JSON.stringify(aran)`.

 `{